HaikuTeam/animator/QA.md

-Clicking 'Create Component' opens a naming dialog box There is a 'Create Component' button in the top bar There is a 'Create Component' option in the library menus The component name dialog can be canceled
+Clicking 'Create Component' opens a naming dialog box There is a 'Create Component' button in the top bar There is a 'Create Component' option in the library menus There is a "+" tab to create a component via the Component Tabs The component name dialog can be canceled
 I can enter a component name
 The component name field only allows numbers and lowercase letters